dune-project/dune-common/README.md

   icc (C/C++) >= 13.0
   Clang >= 3.2

-The following software is recommend but optional:
+The following software is recommended but optional:

 - MPI (either OpenMPI, lam, or mpich suffice)